RvLabs/appservice-auth/README.md

 You can verify the app is working correctly by navigating to its URL before configuring EasyAuth.

-#### Configure Authenticaton / Authorization for your frontend APP
+#### Configure Authentication / Authorization for your frontend APP
-This comfiguration is exactly the same as for the backend API, however, make sure to specify a new unique name when you set the Management mode to **Express**.
+This configuration is exactly the same as for the backend API, however, make sure to specify a new unique name when you set the Management mode to **Express**.

 #### AAD App Registration API permissions
 We now need to ensure that the frontend app registration has access to the backend app registration.
 To do this, from the Azure portal, launch Azure Active Directory.
 From its blade, under the **General** section click on **App Registration** and find your App (which was automatically created by App Service when enabling EasyAuth).